BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.Rmd

 1. [SAC Application](sac-application.html) - Submit your application to the SAC website by Sunday, February 28, 2021

+2. Preliminary Methods and Results

+    a.
+Add a basic outline for your README, including level 2 headings for **Abstract**, **Introduction**, **Methods**, **Results**, **Discussion**, **Literature Cited**, and **References**.

+    b.
+Add level 3 headings under Methods for the following sections:

+        i.  **Data Acquisition**.
+In paragraph or list form, describe how you obtained the data.
+Be specific... which websites did you go to, did you select which data to download, did you have to request access, etc. Use in-text citations to cite your data sources... find on their websites how to cite them appropriately.
+Put full references in your literature cite.

+        ii.
+Data Preparation.
+In paragraph or list form, describe how you cleaned up the data in preparation for your analyses.

+    c.
+Request peer review by **March 25**; complete peer review and respond to changes by **March 30**.
+Submit to the D2L assignment the link to the peer review of your own project by March 30.
+You will be graded on your methods section and on the quality of your the peer review(s) you provide to others.

 ## Project Management

 ### GitHub repository